callistaenterprise/k8s-tutorial/README.md

 `kubectl describe pod quotes`

  * Note the IP address of the pod, which is only visible inside the cluster.
- * SSH into the node which runs the pod, using the CoreOS-Kluster app menu, and target the pod rest endpoint:
+ * SSH into the node which runs the pod, using the Kube-Kluster app menu, and target the pod rest endpoint:

 `curl <IP.address.of.pod>:9090/quote`